eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ### Using plugins in your configuration

 Plugins are used to share rules, processors, configurations, parsers, and more across ESLint projects.

+#### Using plugin rules

-Plugins are specified in a configuration object using the `plugins` key, which is an object where the name of the plugin is the property name and the value is the plugin object itself.
+You can use specific rules included in a plugin.
+To do this, specify the plugin in a configuration object using the `plugins` key.
+The value for the `plugin` key is an object where the name of the plugin is the property name and the value is the plugin object itself.
 Here's an example:

 ```js
 import jsdoc from "eslint-plugin-jsdoc";